Morning Anxiety: Why It Hits and How to Calm It

 Sleep Quality and Timing

-Poor or fragmented sleep strains emotional control centers.
+Anxiety at night leads to poor or fragmented sleep which strains emotional control centers.

 Late nights, blue light, and irregular schedules can amplify bad anxiety in the morning.